Don't have time to read an article? We've got you covered! Check out our tutorial videos below.

 Now that we have our portfolios set up the way we want, it's time to begin automating these portfolios.
 The great thing about Shrimpy is you can automate each portfolio individually.
 That means you can follow a leader with one portfolio, while automating another portfolio with your own strategy at the same time.

 Let's do both of these actions with the portfolios we created!

 Start by going to the automation tab.
 If you haven't created an automation already, select to create an automation.
 This will bring you to this screen below.

-We then want to either "Add Assets" or "Create Index".
-Using the add assets option will allow us to individually select the assets we want in our portfolio.
+We then want to either "Pick Assets" or "Create Index".
+Using the pick assets option will allow us to individually select the assets we want in our portfolio.
 If we use the "Create Index" option, we can select a range of assets based on market cap to include in our portfolio.
-For this tutorial, let's select "Add Assets".
+For this tutorial, let's select "Pick Assets".

 To automate our second portfolio, we will leverage the social program.
 By following a leader's portfolio, we can automate our own portfolio without having to manage the automation personally.